fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

 ![](/assets/images/nodes4.gif)

-You'll now set up a condition for that last answer, so it will only appear when the player has done everything.
+You'll now set up a condition for that last answer, so it will only appear when the player has done something.

 Give a condition to the Node that will represent the next part of the story.
 Immediately, you'll see coloured chips representing variable use appear above your Node.
 In the previous Node (you may have to click on it to refresh it), you'll see the condition written out as a reference.